gjahesh/automation/README.md

 Suggested workflow is as follow:

 1. Clone this directory.
-For example, clone the entire course repo, which includes this directory.
 2. Start a fresh RStudio session, make sure this directory is the working directory.
 3.Run any scripts you like interactively.
 4. Run any script you like at arm's length, via source() or RStudio Source button.
-5. In a shell, experiment with commands like these to cause scripts to be run:
-6. make `candy_raw.csv` (replace candy_raw.csv with other targets)
+5. In a shell, experiment with commands like these to cause scripts to be run: make `candy_raw.csv` (replace candy_raw.csv with other targets)
-7. make clean
+ make clean
-8. make all
+ make all

-+ Note : You could always use Rsrudio -> Build -> Clean all/Build all if you are using the Shell.
++ **Note** : You could always use Rsrudio -> Build -> Clean all/Build all if you are using the Shell.